2020: A Year In Review

-Summer was quite the experience, I’m sure similar to many of yours with the whip lash of everything going on.
-To add to COVID, Minneapolis and eventually other places in the US experienced civil unrest, which I’m sure most of the world had heard about and if not, there is plenty to look up online about this.
-OH, and I found out I have mold toxicity from environmental exposure (likely a piece to why I caught a couple viruses earlier in the year!)
+Summer was quite the experience, I’m sure similar to many of yours with the whiplash of everything going on.
+To add to COVID, Minneapolis and eventually other places in the US experienced civil unrest, which I’m sure most of the world had heard about, and if not, there is plenty to look up online about this.
+OH, and I found out I have mold toxicity from environmental exposure (likely a piece to why I caught a couple of viruses earlier in the year!)
 I’m on the mend, thank goodness for functional medicine.

 So like cleaning a home, 2021 can feel like a fresh start.
 But don’t get caught up in needing to set a resolution and be perfect.
-Life is a up and down journey, and we are here to support you as needed on your gut health part of your overall journey.
+Life is an up-and-down journey, and we are here to support you as needed on your gut health part of your overall journey.

 My wisdom of the year?

 The Universe has our back.
-Struggle is important on the journey of success, even if we can’t understand why at the time.
+The struggle is important on the journey to success, even if we can’t understand why at the time.

-Community is the bedrock to everything.
-So thank you for being a light during this wild year of 2020, and for our on-going friendships that will continue into 2021.
+Community is the bedrock of everything.
+So thank you for being a light during this wild year of 2020, and for our ongoing friendships that will continue into 2021.
 If there’s ever anything I or our clinic can help you with, please don’t hesitate to reach out.

 After all, as Ram Das once said “We are all just walking each other home.”